 Despite their popularity, Isaac Asimovs works had fared unevenly in the media.
 Several of his stories were adapted for the British science-fiction anthology tv series Out of the Unknown (1965-71); Asimov was hired by Harvey Weinstein to write the English-language script for the American release of the French animated film Gandahar/Light Years (1988); he came up with the premise of the excellent but short-lived tv series Probe (1988); his classic short story Nightfall (1941) was made it into two obscure B-budget films, Nightfall (1988) and Nightfall (2000); and he gave loose inspiration to the tv movie The Android Affair (1996).
 The only other full-fledged Asimov film to date was I, Robot (2004), which disappointingly only grafted the name of Asimovs story collection onto a standard robots amok screenplay.

 Chris Columbus started his career writing screenplays for various Steven Spielberg productions Gremlins (1984), The Goonies (1985) and Young Sherlock Holmes (1985), before making his directorial debut with the teen comedy Adventures in Babysitting/A Night on the Town (1987).
 Columbus directed the first two Harry Potter films and acts as Executive Producer on the subsequent entry Harry Potter and the Prisoner of Azkaban (2004).
 He followed this with Percy Jackson & The Olympians: The Lightning Thief (2010) about a teenager who discovers his heritage as a Greek demi-god and the comedy Pixels (2015) in which alien invaders recreate classic arcade videogames.
 Columbus also co-wrote the script for the animated Little Nemo: Adventures in Slumberland (1989).
 In the mid-1990s, Columbus planned a film version of Marvel Comics Fantastic Four, although only acts as producer on the finished film version, Fantastic Four (2005) and its sequel Fantastic Four: Rise of the Silver Surfer (2007).
-Columbus is also Executive Producer on Monkeybone (2001), Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), Percy Jackson: Sea of Monsters (2013), and The Witch: A New-England Folktale (2015).
+Columbus is also Executive Producer on Monkeybone (2001), Night at the Museum (2006) and its sequels Night at the Museum 2 (2009) and Night at the Museum: Secret of the Tomb (2014), Percy Jackson: Sea of Monsters (2013), and The Witch: A New-England Folktale (2015) and I Kill Giants (2017).
 He heads the 1492 Productions production company the date being an obvious play on his more famous namesake.

 Full film available online here:-